Mostly Exploration-Free Algorithms for Contextual Bandits: Properties of Covariate Diversity

-Here, the first inequality follows from the fact that $\vx\vx^\top$ is positive semi-definite, the first equality follows from condition (a) and a change of variable ($\vx\to-\vx$), the second inequality is by condition (b), the third inequality uses $a\le b$ which follows from condition (b), and the last inequality uses condition (c).
-The above argument is implicitly replacing $\int \dx P_X$ with an integral with respect to the Lebesgue measure (i.e., $\int p(\vx)\dx\vx$).
-For discrete distributions $P_X$, the same proof goes through, if we interpret $\int \dx P_X$ as $\sum_\vx p_X(\vx)$. $\QEDB$ \endproof
+Here, the first inequality follows from the fact that $\vx\vx^\top$ is positive semi-definite, the first equality follows from condition (a) and a change of variable ($\vx\to-\vx$), the second inequality is by condition (b), the third inequality uses $a\le b$ which follows from condition (b), and the last inequality uses condition (c). \Halmos \endproof